-An excluded company is a company that has the sole or dominant purpose of receiving, managing and distributing:
+An excluded company is a company that has the sole or dominant purpose of receiving, managing and distributing one of the following:

-- property transferred directly to it, or to it through an interposed entity, by a government body for a community purpose; or
+- property transferred directly to it, or to it through an interposed entity, by a government body for a community purpose

 - income generated from the use of indigenous-held land.